 The Deborah L. Rhode Public Interest Award

 Deborah L. Rhode, the Ernest W. McFarland Professor of Law, has endowed this award, which is presented annually to a graduating student (or a team of graduating students) who has demonstrated outstanding nonacademic public service during Law School.
 The Rhode Public Interest Award recognizes graduating students who have made outstanding contributions to underrepresented groups or public interest causes outside the Law School and/or in public service at the Law School.
 Individuals and teams may be nominated by other students, faculty, staff, or self-nominated.
 The $3,000 award is given on the basis of merit; all 3L students who meet the award criteria, regardless of financial need, may be nominated.

 Justice John Paul Stevens Fellowships

-The Justice John Paul Stevens Foundation generously established the Justice John Paul Stevens Public Interest Fellowship Program to support two Stanford Law School students committed to public service.
+The Justice John Paul Stevens Foundation generously established the Justice John Paul Stevens Public Interest Fellowship Program to support four Stanford Law School students committed to public service.
 Stevens Fellowships provide financial assistance to students who will spend their summer volunteering at a public interest organization or governmental agency.
 First- and second-year students with financial need who meet all requirements for our internal Stanford Law School summer public interest funding grant are eligible to apply.
 The Stevens Fellowship will be in place of the typical $5,000 SLS grant.